worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

-Run your repl now and you should be able to turn the ship to the left and right by pressing the respective arrow keys.
+Run your repl now, and you should be able to turn the ship to the left and right by pressing the respective arrow keys.
 If you think it turns too fast or too slowly, change the value of `turn_speed` in the player creation code.

-Now let's implement the up and down keys so the player can move around the scene.
-Enter the following beneath the turning code.
+Now let's implement the up and down keys, so the player can move around the scene.
+Enter the following code beneath the player turning code.

 ```javascript
 keyDown("up", () => {